Pauline

 et des artistes.
 Elle est un de ces esprits

 as of artists.
-She is one

 of these creative spirits